Ohlsdorf Jewish Cemetery

 The Jewish cemetery Ohlsdorf (Jüdischer Friedhof Ohlsdorf or Jüdischer Friedhof Ilandkoppel) also known as Ilandkoppel Jewish Cemetery is a Jewish cemetery in the Ohlsdorf district of Hamburg, Germany.
 It is the only operating Jewish cemetery in Hamburg and still used for burials according to the Jewish ritual and tradition.

 It is adjacent to the large non-denominational Ohlsdorf Cemetery where more than 1.5 million people are buried.

 History and description

 The Jewish Cemetery in Ohlsdorf was opened on 30 September 1883.
 The burial ground of the Sephardi Jews are rather special because of the remarkable and striking architectural elements.
 The Jews who had been expelled from Portugal and Spain around 1490 took their burial tradition along with them when immigrating to Hamburg: tombs, grave stones laying flat on the ground and stones in a sarcophagic style.
 In June 1937, the Jewish cemetery at the Grindelquarter was completely destroyed by the Nazis.
-Under the conduct of chief rabbi Dr. Carlebach, only 200 stones could be transferred to Ohlsdorf and about 175 gravestones from the cemetery Ottensen in 1939 and 1941.
+Under the conduct of Rabbi Joseph Carlebach, 200 stones could be transferred to Ohlsdorf.
+A further 175 gravestones from the cemetery Ottensen were transferred in 1939 and 1941.

 Male visitors are requested to wear a head covering.
 Kippahs can be borrowed from the green box at the entrance gate and should be replaced when leaving the cemetery.